KeronTeam/enetcs/README.md

 premake5 vs2013           # Windows build.
 ```

+Your solution/Makefile files will be in the `build` directory.

 ## Credits
 Original credits to James *Zer* Bellinger.
 See `Licence.txt` for the original licensing terms,